 The One, Charge 2, Charge HR, Blaze and Surge boast an altimeter that measures stairs (or height) climbed.
 Despite its name the Alta does not include an altimeter.

 The Fitbit Surge boasts eight sensors, and is the only model in the lineup to have GPS without the need for a smartphone to be linked.
 Users can see distance, pace and elevation climbed, and review routes and split times.
+We expect a new GPS-enabled Fitbit tracker soon.

 Heart rate monitor